 The B.S.
-Physics Major provides three options: Option I is the traditional physics major, designed principally for those students who wish to pursue graduate study in physics and related fields; Option II is a major designed for those students who wish to work in the nuclear power industry; while Option III is for those who have interests in electronics engineering.
-Many students in Option III take additional coursework in computer science.
+Physics Major provides three options: Option I is the traditional physics major, designed principally for those students who wish to pursue graduate study in physics and related fields; Option II is a major designed for those who wish to work in the nuclear power industry; while Option III is for those who have interests in electronics engineering.
+Many students

-The Physics Department offers two teaching majors: The B.S. in Physical Science is a Minnesota-certified teaching major for high school physics and chemistry.
-The B.S. in Middle School Science is a Minnesota-certified teaching major for teaching science in grades 5-9.
+The Physics Department presently offers a teaching major.
+Until 2001, students can graduate with a B.S. in Physical Science which is a Minnesota-certified teaching major for high school physics and chemistry.
+A new B.S. in Physics will replace the Physical Science major.
+This new major will be a Minnesota-certified teaching major for high school physics and will include middle school science.
+Students should contact the department for the most recent information.
 The Physics Department also offers minors in Physics, Aviation and Electronics.
 The aviation minor, in conjunction with majors in business management or computer science, is certified by the FAA as an Airway Science curriculum.